Field Foundation of New York: Maxwell Hahn

-Under Dunbar
+Leslie W. Dunbar

 In 1965, Leslie W. Dunbar, director of the Southern Regional Council, succeeded Hahn and moved the organization’s focus more on those struggling from poverty and minority groups.
 In 1967 its examination of the state of poor Southern communities led to an expansion of food stamp and school lunch programs.
 It also pushed for the recognition of black lung disease, being among the first to do so.

-In 1970’s the organization under Dunbar started to examine federal activities more closely, studying surveillance, arms programs, and civil liberties violations.
+In 1970s the organization under Dunbar started to examine federal activities more closely, studying surveillance, arms programs, and civil liberties violations.
 Examples include the organization since 1972 donating $1,073,800 to the Center for Defense Information, a federal oversight organization that examines Defense spending and priorities.
 It was the largest funder of the organization.
 It also helped to save the Food Research and Action Center when its federal funds were cut under President Nixon in 1973.
-This led to disagreements within the organization over the government’s policies and affirmative action, eventually followed by Dunbar’s resignation in 1967.
+This led to disagreements within the organization over the government’s policies and affirmative action, eventually followed by Dunbar’s resignation in 1977.

-Under Boone
+Richard W. Boone

-In 1980, American philanthropist Richard W. Boone became the director of the Foundation.
+In 1977, American philanthropist Richard W. Boone became the director of the Foundation.
 Boone also believed in government oversight through independent organization.
 Under him, the Field Foundation funded the Study Group on Social Security, an organization monitoring Government reductions of benefits to the elderly, disabled, widows, and orphans.
 The Foundation became one of the earliest supporters of the Center on Budget and Policy Priorities in 1981, offering $175,000 in its first year and $150,000 in the second.
-Boone’s policies led the organization to support black voter registration programs, US resettlement of IndoChina refugees, funded the Communications Consortium Media Center, and researched hunger in the US.
+Boone’s policies led the organization to support black voter registration programs, U.S. resettlement of IndoChina refugees, funded the Communications Consortium Media Center, and researched hunger in the U.S. In 1984, the foundation gave $30,000 to Nuclear Times, a magazine devoted to nuclear disarmament.

 The organization purposefully spent itself out of existence in 1989, choosing to empower other social activism groups to continue its legacy.